OS-9: Comparisons with Unix

-OS-9 has had a modular design from the beginning, influenced by notions of the designers of the 6809 and how they expected software would be distributed in the future (see the three-part series of articles in January-March 1979 Byte by Terry Ritter, et al. of Motorola who designed the CPU).
+OS-9 has had a modular design from the beginning, influenced by notions of the designers of the 6809 and how they expected software would be distributed in the future (see the three-part series of articles in January–March 1979 Byte by Terry Ritter, et al. of Motorola who designed the CPU).

 The module structure requires more explanation: OS-9 keeps a "module directory", a memory-resident list of all modules that are in memory either by having been loaded, or by having been found in ROM during an initial scan at boot time.
 When one types a command to the OS-9 shell, it will look first in the current module directory for a module of the specified name and will use it (and increase its link count) if found, or it will look on disk for an appropriately named file if not.
 In OS-9/6809 and OS-9/68000, the module directory is flat, but OS-9000 made the module directory tree-structured.
 The OS-9000 shell looks in one's alternative module directory for a MODPATH environment variable, analogous to the PATH variable in all versions, indicating the sequence of module directories in which to look for pre-loaded modules.

 Modules are not only used to hold programs, but can also be created on the fly to hold data, and are the way in which OS-9 supports shared memory.

 OS-9/non-68000 supports POSIX threads.
 A single process can start any number of threads.

 Status

 OS-9 has faded from popular use, though Microware LP does still support it and it does run on modern architectures such as ARM and x86.
 The compiler provided, Ultra C/C++, supports C89, but supports neither C99 nor C++98.
 Ultra C++ does provide limited support for C++ templates.
-It is also supported by popular SSL/TLS libraries such as wolfSSL.
+It is also supported by popular SSL/TLS libraries such as openSSL and OpenSSH.
+Recently CLANG/LLVM has been ported to OS-9 for PPC & ARM architecture CPU's.